 Skip advert

 Advertisement - Article continues below

 We’ve already mentioned the red tags on the doors, which in the rear encourage you to ‘Feel Good’ and ‘Be Happy’.
-And as it turns out, there’s reason to be cheerful, because the back half of the C3’s cabin is a comfortable place to be.
-The seats are very soft and all-round space is excellent; there’s loads of room both for knees and beneath the front seats for feet, while that almost SUV-like silhouette provides a lot of headroom, too.
-The front seatbacks on the top-spec Max have smartphone holders, while the door pockets can hold a 500ml drinks bottle.
+And the back seats give plenty of reason to be cheerful, because the seats are very soft and all-round space is excellent; there’s loads of room for knees and feet, while that upright profile offers lots of headroom, too.
+The front seatbacks on the top-spec Max have smartphone holders, while the door pockets can easily hold a 500ml drinks bottle.

-Our one small gripe will prove to be an issue only for young families; the Isofix points are hard to get to behind zipped slots in the fabric, which makes child-seat installation a little more fiddly than in some rivals.
+It’s not all good news in the back, because if you need to fit child seats, the Isofix points are hard to access.
+They’re behind zipped slots in the fabric, which is a little more fiddly than in some rivals.

 Boot space

-At 310 litres, the boot capacity is right on the money for a supermini; it’s a little bigger than in a Yaris, but smaller than in a Clio.
-The space itself is deep, but a high load lip makes hauling heavy items across the opening a bit tricky.
-There is no false floor, so when the seatbacks are folded down (by pulling on nylon straps on the tops of each section of the split seat), they leave a pronounced step in the load area.
+At 310 litres, boot capacity is on the money for a supermini; it’s a little bigger than in a Toyota Yaris, but smaller than in a Renault Clio.
+The space is deep, but a high load lip makes hauling heavy items across the opening a bit tricky.
+There’s no false floor, so when the seats are folded (via nylon straps on the shoulders of the split-folding backs), they leave a pronounced step in the load area.
 However, the 1,188-litre capacity available in two-seat form is still generous.

+Skip advert